-Below are just some of the advances we have made in the past year by working together and speaking with one voice to advocate for hospitals and the patients and communities they serve.
+The American Hospital Association (AHA) is proud to be working for you.
+And as you transform health care delivery, we are changing to meet your needs.
+Below are just some of the advances we have made in the past year by working together and speaking with one voice to advocate for hospitals, health systems and the patients and communities they serve.

-- Protecting Funding for Patients.
+Protecting Funding for Patient Care.
 Any time Congress struggles with a fiscal crisis, funding to protect patient care is at risk.
-As Congress looked for savings to fund the Medicare physician payment fix, the 21st Century Cures Act, trade legislation, the budget agreement and more, AHA and you – our grassroots advocates – helped:
+As Congress looked for savings to fund legislation, AHA and you – our grassroots advocates – helped:

 - Maintain graduate medical education funding

-- Prevent harmful changes to the Critical Access Hospital program
+- Prevent harmful changes to the CAH program

-- Expanding Access to Medicaid.
+Expanding Access to Medicaid.
 AHA continues to support state hospital associations in non-expansion states to make the case for Medicaid expansion.
-Montana, Indiana and Louisiana have expanded their Medicaid programs since January 2015.
+Montana and Louisiana expanded their Medicaid programs in 2016.